 If the student gets half of their college costs funded by grandma or grandpa, that will substantially reduce their financial aid award, but getting half of your college paid for is pretty substantial as well.

-Can grandparents change ownership of their 529 plan?
+Can parents change ownership of their 529 plan?

-In most states, grandparents can change ownership of their 529 plans
+In most states, parents can change ownership of their 529 plans

-In states that do not allow for account ownership transfer, there is a not-so-simple hack that grandparents can employ.
-Grandparents can transfer their 529 account to another state’s 529 plan, maintaining their ownership through the transfer, and then transfer ownership of the account in the state that allows for it.
+In states that do not allow for account ownership transfer, there is a not-so-simple hack that parents can employ.
+Parents can transfer their 529 account to another state’s 529 plan, maintaining their ownership through the transfer, and then transfer ownership of the account in the state that allows for it.

-However, there are more considerations other than if the transfer is merely allowed by the state.
-In most states where the account owner has qualified for previous state tax deductions from the owner’s 529 contributions, transferring the 529 account out of that state will result in the state requiring reimbursement for past state tax deductions.
+However, in most states where the account owner has previously benefited from state tax deductions from their 529 contributions, transferring the 529 account out of that state will result in the state requiring reimbursement for past state tax deductions.

-This is all very complicated, and you should definitely find your favorite CPA to have them guide you through your specific situation if you have a compelling reason to change ownership.
+These transfers are pretty complicated, so you may want to ask your favorite CPA to guide you through your specific situation if you feel like you may have a compelling reason to change ownership.